 Castell y Mynach Open Spaces 3.7 acres

 Gwaelod y Garth

 The Community Council also has a large collection of old postcards of the area and pieces of Creigiau pottery.
-And is looking at the potential of utilising the Council offices as a museum of local history at 1 Penuel Road with information on the area dating back to the Bronze Age.
+We have a museum of local history at 1 Penuel Road with information on the area dating back to the Bronze Age.